openvswitch/ovs/Documentation/intro/install/documentation.rst

 Building
 --------

-Once Sphinx installed, the documentation can be built using the provided Makefile targets::
+Once Sphinx is installed, the documentation can be built using the provided Makefile targets::

     $ make docs-check